Society for Humanistic Judaism

 Rabbi Sherwin T. Wine

-Rabbi Sherwin T. Wine (1928-2007) was the intellectual framer of Humanistic Judaism, founding rabbi of the Society for Humanistic Judaism, and founder of the International Institute for Secular Humanistic Judaism, as well as a prolific writer, speaker, and public figure.
-He founded The Birmingham Temple in Farmington Hills, Michigan, and served as its rabbi for more than forty years.
-Wine was born in Detroit, Michigan, in 1928.
+Rabbi Sherwin T. Wine (1928-2007) was the intellectual framer of Humanistic Judaism, founding rabbi of the Society for Humanistic Judaism, and founder of the International Institute for Secular Humanistic Judaism.
+He founded the Birmingham Temple in Farmington Hills, Michigan, and served as its rabbi for more than forty years.
 He was a graduate of the University of Michigan and the Hebrew Union College-Jewish Institute for Religion, the rabbinic seminary of the Reform movement.

 In 1963, Rabbi Wine left the Reform temple he was serving in Windsor, Ontario, to found the Birmingham Temple in suburban Detroit, the first congregation of Humanistic Judaism.
-In 1965, Time Magazine quoted Wine as declaring, “I am an atheist.”
+In 1965, Time magazine quoted Wine as declaring, “I am an atheist.”
 With Rabbi Wine as its leader, the congregation eliminated the name of God from services, creating humanistic rituals focused on humanistic values and people’s responsibility for their actions and their world.
-The article attracted significant attention, leading to the birth of a new denomination within Judaism.
-The Humanistic Jewish movement has grown from these early beginnings, celebrating its 50th anniversary in 2013.
+The article attracted significant attention, which led to the birth of a new denomination within Judaism.
+The Humanistic Jewish movement celebrated its 50th anniversary in 2013.

 In 1969, Wine helped establish the Society for Humanistic Judaism to serve as the North American outreach vehicle for the Humanistic Jewish movement.
 In 1986, he helped to create the International Federation of Secular Humanistic Jews, a worldwide association of national organizations in North America, Israel, Belgium, England, France, Italy, Australia, Mexico, Uruguay, Argentina, and the countries of the former Soviet Union.
 Rabbi Wine was Dean and Provost of the International Institute for Secular Humanistic Judaism, the movement’s seminary.